PRESS ESC TO CLOSE

 Image credit: The Green Pet Shop

-The gel-filled tends to be more effective, yet is more expensive.
-It works by becoming cooler under pressure (i.e. when the dog lies down on it).
+The gel-filled type tends to be more effective but is more expensive.
+It works by becoming cooler under pressure (i.e. when ya dog lies down on it).

-Consistently rated the highest in quality and effectiveness are the Arf Pets’ pet dog self-cooling mat and The Green Pet Shop self-cooling pad.
+Consistently rated high in quality and effectiveness are the Arf Pets’ pet dog self-cooling mat and The Green Pet Shop self-cooling pad.
 Both keeps dogs cool for up to three hours.
 They will recharge in 15 to 20 minutes without any pressure on them.
-They are also lightweight and easy to clean.
+Plus, they are also lightweight and easy to clean.

 For other quality cooling mats, go here.

-What could be better than a frozen treat on a hot afternoon?
-Our Pup Pops are easy to make and safe for your fur baby.
-All you need are bananas, non-fat Greek yogurt, blueberries, a beet, and some carrots, as well as a blender or food processor, a popsicle mold, and some utensils.
+What could be better than a frozen treat on a hot afternoon for your dog?
+Our Pup Pops are easy to make and safe for your four-legged friend.
+All you need are bananas, non-fat Greek yogurt, blueberries, a beet, carrots, as well as a blender or food processor, a popsicle mold, and utensils.
+Pop in the freezer, and your dog can enjoy a delicious (and nutritious!) summer treat.

 Another super-easy frozen treat is a watermelon treat.
 The ingredients are: